-Eigenvalue calculations for the most unstable mode for the inviscid case $m=1$, $\kappa = 0.5$, $q=-0.5$ (or equivalently $m=1$, $\kappa=-0.5$, $q=0.5$) and the viscous case $m=0$, $\kappa = 0.5$, $q=1$, $\Rey = 10^4$ are compared in table~\ref{tab:valid}.
-The calculations are conducted for 3 different number of basis elements $M$ of 20, 40 and 80 with 3 different map parameters $L$ of 8, 4 and 2.
-The overall trend shows that convergence is conspicuous as $M$ increases and $L$ decreases.
-As discussed through the characteristic resolution parameter $\Delta$ defined in \eqref{resolution}, both parameters affect the numerical resolution.
-The increment in $M$ necessarily entails the increment in the number of radial collocation points $N$.
-In contrast, the reduction in $L$ contributes to the spatial resolution improvement by filling the inner high-resolution region $0 \le r < L$ with more collocation points (see figure \ref{fig:colloc_by_l}).
-Of course, it does this at the expense of reducing the range of the high-resolution region and effectively shrinks the radial domain by placing the collocation point with largest radius at $r_N = L \sqrt{(1+\zeta_N)/(1-\zeta_N)}$, which can lead to inaccuracies if any significant portion of the solution exists either in the outer low-resolution region or outside the effective limit.
-The convergence test of $\sigma^{\dagger}_{\text{viscous}}$ with $M = 20$ in table \ref{tab:valid} partially demonstrates this concern; comparing the eigenvalues computed with $L=4$ and $L=2$, the latter shows no clear improvement in convergence compared to the former despite small $L$, and even small $L$ causes the eigenvalue's real part to get further away from the reference value of \citet{Mayer1992}.
-Therefore, it should be kept in mind that blindly pursuing small $L$ never guarantees better convergence although using large $M$ is always favoured in aspects of numerical convergence.
+We compared the most unstable eigenvalue calculations for the inviscid case $m=1$, $\kappa=0.5$, $q=-0.5$ (or equivalently $m=1$, $\kappa=-0.5$, $q=0.5$) and the viscous case $m=0$, $\kappa=0.5$, $q=1$, $\Rey=10^4$ in table~\ref{tab:valid}.
+We conducted the calculations using three different numbers of basis elements $M$ (20, 40, and 80) and three different map parameters $L$ (8, 4, and 2).
+Our results show that the trend towards convergence is apparent as $M$ increases and $L$ decreases.
+As we discuss in terms of the characteristic resolution parameter $\Delta$ defined in \eqref{resolution}, both parameters influence the numerical resolution.
+Increasing $M$ leads to an increase in the number of radial collocation points $N$, while decreasing $L$ improves spatial resolution by filling the inner high-resolution region ($0 \le r < L$) with more collocation points (see figure \ref{fig:colloc_by_l}).
+However, this comes at the expense of reducing the range of the high-resolution region and effectively shrinking the radial domain by placing the collocation point with the largest radius at $r_N = L \sqrt{(1+\zeta_N)/(1-\zeta_N)}$, which can lead to inaccuracies if any significant portion of the solution exists either in the outer low-resolution region or outside the effective limit.
+The convergence test of $\sigma^{\dagger}_{\text{viscous}}$ with $M = 20$ in table~\ref{tab:valid} partially demonstrates this concern.
+When we compare the eigenvalues computed with $L=4$ and $L=2$, the latter shows no clear improvement in convergence compared to the former, despite having a smaller $L$.
+Even small $L$ causes the eigenvalue's real part to move further away from the reference value of \citet{Mayer1992}.
+Therefore, we must keep in mind that blindly pursuing small $L$ does not guarantee better convergence, although using large $M$ is always favoured for numerical convergence.